I Tested 5 AI Agents for a Month - Only 2 Are Actually Usable (2026)

 Manus is one of the newer entrants in the autonomous agent space.
 It's a general-purpose agent that handles research, web automation, document creation, and workflow tasks.
 Acquired by Meta in late 2025, it's been positioning itself as a competitor to ChatGPT and Claude on the agentic AI side.

-The technology is genuinely interesting.
+The technology is truly interesting.
 Manus can plan multi-step tasks, browse the web, write code, and deliver completed work from a single prompt.
 I tested it on a research workflow: "Find the top 10 AI tool launches in March 2026 and create a comparison table."
 It executed this in under 5 minutes with reasonable results.

 The problem is the pricing model.
 Manus uses a credit-based system where every action consumes credits, and the credit cost of a task is unpredictable.
 Users on Reddit and forums have reported running out of monthly credits in a single complex task.
 There's no way to estimate credit usage before starting.